tarohi24/docsim/README.md

 docsim
 =========

-docsim is the tool to estimate document simiarity for document ranking.
+docsim is a package for estimating ways of document retrieval.
-If you have both a set of documents and citations (ground truth) among them, you can easily use our advanced method.
+If you have both a set of documents and citations (ground truth) among them, you can easily evaluate your retrieval method.

+NOTE: This is used mainly for conducting experiments (not for producions).

 ## How to use